tradergu/tradergu.github.io/_posts/2025-08-10-high-returns-vs-safe-savings.md

 If I keep these monthly contributions going for **10 years**, here’s the math:

-- **Active Trading (current pace):** ~$902,880
+- **Active Trading (current pace ~42% annualized):** ~$902,880
-- **Passive Investing (current pace):** ~$87,047
+- **Passive Investing (7% annual):** ~$87,047
 - **Savings Account (2% annual):** ~$66,470

-The gap is striking.
-At the same contribution rate, active trading *could* more than double passive investing’s outcome—and nearly triple savings.

-> ⚠️ Important: These figures are purely hypothetical.
-They assume I could maintain my current 7-month performance pace for a full decade—which is extremely unlikely in reality.
-Active trading returns can vary dramatically year to year, and there will almost certainly be losing periods along the way.
-This projection is for illustration purposes only.
+> Important: This $902,880 figure is purely hypothetical.
+It assumes I could sustain my current 7-month performance pace (~42% annualized) for a full decade — which is extremely unlikely in reality.
+Active trading returns can swing dramatically year to year, and there will almost certainly be losing periods along the way.
+This projection is for illustration purposes.
 {: .prompt-warning }

 This is exactly why I started the [25-Year Trading Experiment](https://www.tradergu.com/posts/25YearTradingExperiment/)—to see the compounding effect of active trading vs. passive investing over decades, with all the ups and downs included.